 What Are the Benefits of Data Discovery?

-Data discovery provides businesses with a complete picture of their data, enabling a big-picture view of the many data streams within their enterprise, and allowing them to uncover new insights while formulating solutions to their business challenges.
+Data discovery tools help gain business insight by providing a complete picture of your data, enabling a big-picture view of the many data streams within your enterprise, and allowing you to uncover new insights while formulating solutions to their business challenges.
 It also makes data analytics understandable for stakeholders across the business, regardless of their level of data literacy.

 Furthermore, data discovery helps businesses identify potential threats in their data so they can be more proactive in regard to risk management and data security.
 And it allows companies to apply specific real-time actions to the data they collect, ensuring it is stored and analyzed in accordance with organizational and legal guidelines, and that their data governance practices are secure and compliant.